rishabhpandey7/TMG-The-Movie-Guide/README.md

 <p align= "center">
 <img src="https://user-images.githubusercontent.com/51262683/62485913-98c0be00-b7db-11e9-8af7-5430077da33f.PNG">
 </p>

- The Expo client for iOS does not allow opening projects by others.
+ (The Expo client for iOS does not allow opening projects by others.
+Please leave a star if you liked the project or found the project code helpful.
+I would really appreciate it!)